horw/open-telemetry-slides/open-telemetry-slides.md

 <!--
 Here, we need to pay more attention.

-Traces are considered the most important part; for developers, everything starts from traces.
+Traces are considered the most important part;

+For \*developers\*, everything starts from traces.
 Traces help us to connect metrics and logs together.

 Slide step 2

 Here is usually how it looks, but let's take a simpler example to help us better understand.

+Let's imaging we have a company which delivering pizza.

 We have received a pizza order.
-It is a trace.
+And start processing the order.
+The whole process from the point of ordering to the point of delivery to the client is a trace.
+IS A TRACE

+In observability context sub-task inside of a trace is called \*span\*.

-Taking the order is the first step (span).
+Taking the order is the first span.

-Cooking the pizza is the second step (span).
+Cooking the pizza is the second span.

-Delivering it is the final step (span).
+Delivering it is the final span.

 Actually, spans can be overlapped and can occur in parallel.

-After understanding this example, we realize that we are actually quite inefficient in pizza ordering because each step takes too much time.
-We need to optimize it!
+After understanding this example, we might conclude we are actually quite inefficient in pizza ordering because each span takes too much time.

+We need to do the analysis and find ways to optimize the company operation!
 -->

 ---